mozilla-l10n/localizer-documentation/tools/pontoon/search_filters.md

 * *Missing*: string is not available in the localized file.
 * *Suggested*: at least one translation has been suggested for this string.
 Note that, in this case, the translation only exists within Pontoon database, it’s not exported to external repositories.
 * *Translated*: string has an approved translation.
 * *Fuzzy*: string is marked as fuzzy in the localized file.
-This state is possible only if the source is a [Gettext](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html) (.po) file.
-Translation is in the file, marked as fuzzy and therefore not used by the website or application.
+See the [glossary page](/misc/glossary.md#fuzzy) for more information about fuzzy strings.

 There are some extra conditions that can be used to filter strings:
 * *Has suggestions*: this will display strings that have at least one unapproved suggestion.
 If the string is *suggested*, it will be included in this filter.
 If the string is *translated* but has other translations in its history, it will be included as well.
 This behavior should be improved by [bug 1288956](https://bugzilla.mozilla.org/show_bug.cgi?id=1288956), differentianting unapproved suggestions from previous translations.